 I take Steve’s suggestion that collateral mortgages may be helpful in some cases but my overall point remains: the risks may outweigh the benefits in many cases.
 With respect to second mortgages, Steve and I have agreed to disagree about the risks involved.
 As a second mortgage investor, I simply won’t touch properties that have a collateral first mortgage.

-I would have no problem with collateral mortgages for consumers if they were properly and fully explained when clients are making a decision about the best course of action for their family.
+I would have no problem with collateral mortgages for consumers if lenders properly and fully explained the pros and cons to clients as they make a decision about the best course of action for their family.
 Clients could then make a decision based on facts.

 The CBC’s Marketplace program recently did an undercover investigation (segment starts at 15:46) into collateral mortgages by sending some people into different branches of one particular bank to ask questions.
 The results were not surprising to me: the banking representatives in the segment had no clue about collateral mortgages, and in some cases they passed on inaccurate and misleading information.
 They clearly did not fully understand the product nor did they properly advise the prospective clients.
 While the segment only focused on one bank, it could easily have done this at any bank offering collateral mortgages.